We love reaching out to those who may not have a relationship with Christ.

 What People Have to Say

 I remember the first time I heard about Faith Week.
-Having grown up in a church, I remember the kids coming back tell me stories about their camp was fun and the food and music was good.
-But the first time I saw our youth come back to the church from Faith Week, I remember the testimony that they shared about what the Lord had done and what the Lord revealed to them.
-At that moment I knew that there's some special about Faith Week.Travis Wike, Camp Leader
+Having grown up in a church, I remember the kids coming back and telling me stories about their camp experience, which consisted of good fun, food and music.
+The first time I saw our youth come back to the church from Faith Week, I remember the testimony that they shared about what the Lord had done and what the Lord revealed to them.
+At that moment I knew that there was something special about Faith Week.Travis Wike, Camp Leader

 I would say that you're not going to regret sending your kids to Faith Week.
-It's definitely an investment in their lives and in their future.
+It's definitely an investment into a young persons life and future.
 There are going be little bits and pieces of Faith Week that they're going to talk about 20 years from now.
 The things that the Lord is going to do for them and show them at Faith Week will definitely be unforgettable.Sarah Stephenson, Eastwood Baptist Band Member

-My son who had made a profession at Faith at church was really transformed a few years ago at Faith Week and I saw a total switch.
+My son who had made a profession of Faith at church was really transformed a few years ago at Faith Week.
 He’s a preachers kid, he knows all the church language, but Faith Week was a place that God chose to change his life.
 One way I know his life was changed is because before he attended faith week he wasn't focused on obedience.
-But after Faith Week Camp, he was really focused on obedience.
-I really thank the Lord for what he did during that time in my own son.Gordon Small, Head Pastor at Eastwood Baptist
+But after Faith Week Camp, man he’s just like “Yes dad.
+Let’s do it.”
+So obedience to the parents I think is huge in our culture and I really thank the Lord for what he did during that time in my own son.Gordon Small, Head Pastor at Eastwood Baptist

 Faith Week has been near and dear to my heart ever since I was in the sixth grade.
 I was 16-years old whenever God called me into the ministry at Faith Week.
 I constantly look back to that moment every year that I’m there.
 I look back to that moment of my calling and that’s where it all started for me.
 I love it.
 I’ve been to several church camps, just growing up going with friends to different places and there's nothing like Faith Week.
 There's something about that valley in Siloam Springs, Arkansas that just changes how you look at God.Michael Shelton, Former Student Pastor at Eastwood Baptist